 MaineBiz – 5-19-15

-Cribstone Capital Management, which on May 1 became independent and is longer associated with Ameriprise Financial, later in the month partnered with Dynasty Financial Partners, a New York-based developer of high-end, open architecture wealth management solutions and technology.
+Cribstone Capital Management, which on May 1 became independent and is long associated with Ameriprise Financial, later in the month partnered with Dynasty Financial Partners, a New York-based developer of high-end, open-architecture wealth management solutions and technology.

 Dynasty will help Cribstone transition into an independent registered investment adviser firm, said Scott Upham, co-founder of Cribstone and the company’s managing partner and director of wealth management.

 Cribstone, named after the granite bridge linking Bailey and Orr’s islands in Harpswell, will join the 30 other independent financial adviser firms supported by Dynasty.
 Upham said the grouping will help with negotiating contracts for new technology.